AndrewZalesky/lnm_nulls/README.md

 The Matlab code provided here enables implementation of the simulations to generate components of the below figure.
 - **main.m** is a script to evaluate all metrics as a function of *alpha*, *K* or a single parameter combination.
 The choice of null model, network parameters as well as the number of permutations and trials is specifcied in this script.
-- **dcsbm.m** generates weighted, symmetric undirected networks with and without modular structure
+- **dcsbm.m** generates weighted, symmetric undirected networks with and without modular structure.
 - **lesion_assignment.m** maps lesions to nodes based on module allegiance.
 - **lnm_compute.m** computes the lesion network map and contains the for-loop to generate samples to build the null distribution.
-- **precompute_topology_randomization.m** generates as set of functional connecitvity matrices under the null hypothesis.
+- **precompute_topology_randomization.m** generates a set of functional connectivity matrices under the null hypothesis.
 The same set of precomputed matrices are used for all trials to save computation time.
 - **show_progress.m** is a helper function.

 Note that the [cbrewer package](https://github.com/scottclowe/cbrewer2) is needed to generate some figures.